javo0101/introGIS/lessons.md

 Once you’ve logged in let’s open a new map project.

-1. Select “Map” in the main menu.
+1. Select "Map" in the main menu.

 Let’s get acquainted with the interface.